 Fees and Logistics

-Please consult the Cornell Bursar's page for information about how much an applicant should expect to pay in tuition and fees for a year at Cornell.
+Please consult the Graduate School's Cost of Living page for information about student expenses and budgeting.
 When making your calculations on this page, bear in mind that the ILR School is a "contract college" of Cornell University.